emmaChristine/Acronyms/README.md

 - There is no GSON/Jackson/Mochi equivalent in Flutter because reflection is not supported, but instead it has a built-in dart:convert library.
 - Manual JSON decoding is enough for smaller projects, but unfortunately errors will be only caught at runtime.
 - This project uses json_serializable library, an automated source code generator to minimize the risk of having JSON serialization exceptions at runtime.
+- POJO translates to PODO.

 ### Optimizations

-## Use a `Prefix Tree` for a fast search when the dataset will become very large.
+#### Use a `Prefix Tree` for a fast search when the dataset will become very large.

 Using a Trie we can insert and find strings in O(L) time where L is the length of a single word.
+This enables an efficient auto-complete.

 ![trie](https://github.com/emmaChristine/Acronyms/blob/master/screenshots/prefix_tree.png)